-- The ISO has determined and included in the above transmission projects its internal transmission system requirements necessary to get access to out-of-state wind resources.
-These out-of-state resources have been identified by the CPUC and considered in the planning analysis by expanding the maximum import capability of the internal ISO paths to import out-of-state wind.9 In addition to the study of the SWIP North project proposed by LS Power to access Idaho wind resources as a potential regional policy-driven transmission project discussed on the following page, the ISO has also been working with two subscription-based transmission developments seeking to bring wind resources in Wyoming (TransWest Express) and New Mexico (Sunzia) to the ISO boundary.
-Both transmission developments have sold transmission capacity on their planned facilities reaching to the ISO border to resource developers seeking to access California markets.
-That work is ongoing and the timing of those projects is driven by the developers and their subscribers. - The ISO also continues working to refine its recommendation regarding the SWIP North project mentioned above taking into account participation interest of neighboring transmission service providers.
+• The ISO has determined and included in the above transmission projects its internal transmission system requirements necessary to get access to out-of-state wind resources.
+These out-of-state resources have been identified by the CPUC and considered in the planning analysis by expanding the maximum import capability of the

+- The ISO also continues working to refine its recommendation regarding the SWIP North project mentioned above taking into account participation interest of neighboring transmission service providers.
 This work will be conducted as an extension of the 2022-2023 Transmission Plan, with ISO Board of Governor approval anticipated to be sought in Q2 or Q3 of this year. - Economic-Driven Projects: The ISO conducted several economic studies investigating opportunities to reduce total costs to ratepayers through transmission upgrades not otherwise needed for reliably accessing renewables and serving load.
 No projects driven solely by economic considerations are being recommended in this plan. - Competitive Transmission Procurement: The ISO federal tariff sets out a competitive solicitation process for eligible reliability-driven, policy-driven and economic-driven regional transmission facilities found to be needed in the plan.
-The following projects all found in Table ES-2 above are eligible for competitive solicitation, and the ISO will provide a schedule for those processes in May, 2023: - Trout Canyon-Lugo 500 kV line; - o Imperial Valley-North of SONGS 500 kV Line and Substation; - North of SONGS-Serrano 500 kV line; and - North Gila-Imperial Valley 500 kV line.
+The following projects all found in Table ES-2 above are eligible for competitive solicitation, and the ISO will provide a schedule for those processes in May, 2023: - o Imperial Valley-North of SONGS 500 kV Line and Substation; - North of SONGS-Serrano 500 kV line; and - North Gila-Imperial Valley 500 kV line.